 I’m so glad I took this class four years ago.
-My children are confident and well adjusted.
-I believe it’s due to the great foundation I’ve received from learning and using the skills form your classes.
+My children are confident and well-adjusted.
+I believe it’s due to the great foundation I’ve received from learning and using the skills from your classes.
 It was truly beneficial to me in dealing with my children, adult relationships and learning more about myself. – – Jacki George, Springboro, Ohio

 Now that my son is almost eighteen and I see what a wonderful young man he is, I realize parenting is not all “luck.”
 I truly believe that 90% is because of the concepts I learned from you, when he was only three — and I’ll be forever grateful to you for that.
 I had no role model for parenting to look back on.
 I learned healthy parenting from YOU, and it’s given me the most valuable thing in my life, a healthy, close relationship with my son. – – Eva Polichany, Springboro, Ohio

 Programs taught by the author, Jody Johnston Pawel, LSW, CFLE, CTSS consistently get the same evaluation results: She’s personally trained over 50,000 parents and family professionals and 100% of her evaluations are either “excellent” or “good” and 100% of the participants say they would recommend the program to others.

 Thousands of participants have offered enthusiastic, heart-warming testimonials.
 Many expressed purchased books for friends or clients, and attended our free monthly parenting webinar.
 Over 100 received Parent’s Toolshop® Group Facilitator certification, to teach programs based on The Parent’s Toolshop in their communities and use the Universal Blueprint® to provide personalized coaching.